lawrennd/old_talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \newslide{What is Artificial Intelligence?}

-A chance for us to acknowledge our ignorance and to rediscover interdisplinary science.
+\aligncenter{A chance for us to acknowledge our ignorance and to rediscover interdisplinary science.}

 \newslide{}